cbpark/ptc-cluster/docs/specification.md

 The CROWS (or ctpu-crows) cluster is still running with CentOS 6.10 and Sun Grid Engine (SGE), and there is no definite plan for upgrading it currently.
 It is because of the need for legacy software or that some people are feeling too accustomed to the SGE cluster system so don't like a change.
 The users of the CROWS cluster can attempt to use the PTC cluster upon request of the user and approval of the system administrator.
 (Note that the administrator will not help migrate or update user's files.
 It's up to the user.)
 Eventually, the CROWS cluster will be upgraded, and then be merged with the PTC cluster.

-As of May 2019, the CROWS cluster has been merged with the PTC cluster.
+As of May 2019, all the compute nodes of the CROWS cluster have been merged with the PTC cluster.
+See the output of `scontrol show partition crows`.